The crypto narrative has been moving at lightning pace over the past two years.

-We could talk more about the volatility, lack of liquidity and how difficult it is to value the likes of Bitcoin but the Financial Conduct Authority (FCA) put it much more succinctly: investors should be prepared to 'lose all their money' they put into a crypto strategy.
+We could talk more about the price volatility, lack of liquidity and how difficult it is to value the likes of Bitcoin but the Financial Conduct Authority (FCA) put it much more succinctly: investors should be prepared to 'lose all their money' they put into a crypto strategy.

 The regulator also warned that some crypto firms may be bending the truth when it comes to laying out the risk-reward ratio on offer.

 So far, the crypto industry has offered 'all or nothing' frenzies.
-If we're to get a viable currency out of the movement like was first intended, we're going to have to manage this high octane side.
+If we're to get a viable currency out of the movement like was first intended, we're going to have to manage this high-octane side.

 UK-based Argo offers a global data centre which allows consumers around the world to mine cryptocurrencies for a monthly fee.